perfidev/products-cart/README.md

 # 🛒 Product List with Cart

-This is a single-page React project that simulates a functional shopping cart.
-It uses TailwindCSS for modern styling and Supabase to fetch the product list directly from the database.

-🧩 Main Features:
+A React application that simulates an online store with a complete shopping cart experience.
+Products are loaded directly from a Supabase database using its REST API.
+Orders are dynamically registered, and product stock is updated in real time.

+## 📸 Overview

-- 📦 Dynamically displays products from Supabase
+- 📦 View a list of products

-- ➕ Lets users add products to the cart
+- ➕ Add items to the cart

-- 🗑️ Remove products from the cart
+- 🗑️ Remove items from the cart
 - 🔼🔽 Adjust item quantities

-- 🛍️ Checkout with a summary modal
+- 🛍️ Checkout with a detailed order summary
+- ♻️ Start a new purchase with a reset cart

+## ⚙️ Features

+✅ **Product Listing**
+Products are fetched from the `products` table in Supabase using its REST API.

+✅ **Interactive Cart**
+Add, remove, and update product quantities with immediate UI feedback.

+✅ **Checkout with Modal**
+When checking out, a modal displays the full summary of the purchased items and total amount.

+✅ **Stock Update**
+On checkout, the app creates a new record in the `order` table, adds items to `order_items`, and updates the stock in the `products` table.

+✅ **Session Reset**
+Clicking "New Purchase" clears the cart and localStorage for a fresh shopping experience.

 ## 🌐 Visit the App